meshtastic/firmware/docs/software/mqtt.md

 ### Topics

-* The "/mesh/crypt/CHANNELID/NODEID/PORTID" [topic](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) will be used for messages sent from/to a mesh.
+* The "/mesh/crypt/CHANNELID/NODEID" [topic](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) will be used for (encrypted) messages sent from/to a mesh.

 Gateway nodes will foward any MeshPacket from a local mesh channel with uplink_enabled.
 The packet (encapsulated in a ServiceEnvelope) will remain encrypted with the key for the specified channel.

 For any channels in the gateway node with downlink_enabled, the gateway node will forward packets from MQTT to the local mesh.
 It will do this by subscribing to mesh/crypt/CHANNELID/# and forwarding relevant packets.

-If the channelid 'well known'/public it could be decrypted by a web service (if the web service was provided with the associated channel key), in which case it will be decrypted by a web service and appear at "mesh/clear/CHANNELID/NODEID/PORTID".
+* If the channelid 'well known'/public it could be decrypted by a web service (if the web service was provided with the associated channel key), in which case it will be decrypted by a web service and appear at "mesh/clear/CHANNELID/NODEID/PORTID".
 Note: This is not in the initial deliverable.

 FIXME, consider how text message global mirroring could scale (or not) FIXME, possibly don't global mirror text messages - instead rely on matrix/riot?
 FIXME, consider possible attacks by griefers and how they can be prvented

-* The "/mstat/NODEID" topic contains a simple string showing connection status of nodes.
+* The "/mesh/stat/NODEID" topic contains a simple string showing connection status of nodes.
 We rely on the MQTT feature for automatically publishing special failrue messages to this topic when the device disconnects.

 #### Service Envelope